bardia16/CPS_Android_HW/README.md

         }
 ```
 - calibration: when this button is clicked the calibration status will reset.
 - startRecordingButton: the text on this button will shuffled whenever is clicked. if it was "Start Recording" by clicking it will become "Stop Recording".
 Also, accelerator and gyroscope sensors will start working. then when we click again on this button the text will change back to "Start Recording".
-Also, the accelerator and gyroscope sensors will stop working.
+Also, the accelerator and gyroscope sensors will stop working. and new pattern must be saved so we have called `createNewPattern` function. it is given "false" parameter indicates that this pattern should be added as a recoriding one not for authentication.
-- startAttemptButton:
-- authenticateButton:
+- startAttemptButton: the text on this button will shuffled whenever is clicked. if it was "Start Attempt" by clicking it will become "Stop Attempt".
+Also, accelerator and gyroscope sensors will start working. then when we click again on this button the text will change back to "Start Attempt".
+Also, the accelerator and gyroscope sensors will stop working. and new pattern must be saved so we have called `createNewPattern` function. but this time it is given "true" parameter indicates that this pattern should be added as an attemp one and should be authenticate and is not for being just recorded.
 - resetButton: when this button is clicked our sensors will reset. and all the movements in `movementDatabase` will be deleted.

 ## main entry to the project